rule

 Text 20

-Because of a curse of the powerful sage Mândavya Muni you have, from the maidservant of the brother [Vicitravîrya] and the son of Satyavatî [Vyâsadeva], taken birth as the incarnation of Yamarâja, the controller of death [see family tree].
+Because of a curse of the powerful sage Mândavya Muni you have taken birth from the maidservant of the brother [Vicitravîrya] and the son of Satyavatî [Vyâsadeva], as the incarnation of Yamarâja, the controller of death [see family tree].

 You are the one born from the curse of the powerful sage Mândavya Muni as the incarnation of Yamarâja, the controller of death, from the maidservant of the brother [Vicitravîrya] and the son [Vyâsadeva] of Satyavatî [see family tree].
 (Vedabase)